BrewPi/brewpi-developerdocs/source/brewpi-embedded.rst

 -------
 The version number, shield type and other compiled in data was previously available as a separate command.
 For othogonality, the system will present the read-only system details as values in a special container.

+todo - now that we have profiles, we need another command so we can have a system container hierarchy.
+This hierarchy doesn't change with profiles - it's external to the profile.